 This includes items such as handloops, double rigging, and lyra with an internal bar, which are permitted with prior approval and will be judged under the "Specialty" category.

-Lyras with an attached taco are also allowed with approval but will be judged within the lyra/hoop category, not under Specialty.
+Lyras with an attached taco are also allowed with approval but will be judged under Specialty NOT under lyra/hoop apparatus category.

 Important Notes